Andrew-Mazour/STM32-Safety-Net/README.md

 Detection Unit: Uses an ultrasonic sensor to sense nearby objects.

-Alert Unit: Receives signals from the Detection Unit via Bluetooth and activates a buzzer and LED warning system.
+**bold**Alert Unit: Receives signals from the Detection Unit via Bluetooth and activates a buzzer and LED warning system.

 ## 🛠 Features